jinscodes/Blog_nextJS/data/posts/ts-compiler-options.md

 ### Language and Environment Options

 #### target
 Specifies which version of JavaScript code to compile.
 If the code is distributed in an old environment, a lower version should be specified, and if there is a guarantee that it will be distributed only in a new environment, it can be specified as a higher target.
-(If you do not include a JavaScript version specification, it will be compiled as es5 by default.)
+(If we do not include a JavaScript version specification, it will be compiled as es5 by default.)

 Since most browsers support all ES6, they are usually used as ES6.